lindell/multi-gitter/CONTRIBUTING.md

 ### Docs

+*Don't change the README.md file*.
 If you want to make changes to the README.md file.
 Please take a look in `./docs/README.template.md` since the README.md file is generated based on it.
 If you want to change something like the description of a flag, that change can be made directly in the code and docs will be updated automatically.

 ### Structure